AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-search-api.md

 `Count` represents the number of matched assets in the given query.

 Also returned is a list of `Results`.
 Each result contains
-- The `MatchProperties` list contains a list of match property objects.
-Each match property object contains which field matched as well as the value of that field.
+- The `MatchProperties` - a list of matched property objects.
+Each `MatchProperties` object contains the matched fields and their values.
-- `Score` - Number that indicates the relevancy of the match.
+- `Score` - number that indicates the relevancy of the match.
-- `Id` - The id of the matching asset.
+- `Id` - Id of the matched asset.
-- `TypeId` - The asset type id of the asset.
-This will be null if the asset does not reference an asset type.
+- `TypeId` - asset type Id of the asset.
+This is null if the asset does not reference an asset type.
-- `Name` - The asset name.
+- `Name` - asset name.
-- `Description` - The asset description.
+- `Description` - asset description.

 ```json
 HTTP 200 OK